tiprankstipranks

 Our Board of Directors may reduce, suspend or terminate our planned dividends.

-In December 2022, our Board of Directors initiated a quarterly dividend and declared a cash dividend on our common stock.
+Since 2023, we have paid quarterly cash dividends on our common stock.
 Decisions regarding future dividends are within the discretion of the Board of Directors and may be influenced by a number of factors, including the price of our common stock, general business and economic conditions, our financial condition and operating results, the emergence of alternative investment or acquisition opportunities, changes in our business strategy and other factors.
 These or other factors could cause our Board of Directors to reduce, suspend or terminate our planned quarterly dividends, which could reduce the value of our common stock.
 For more information on our dividends, see "Management's Discussion and Analysis of Financial Conditions and Results of Operations."

 Debt & Financing - Risk 1